PoCInnovation/Workshops/software/20.Kubernetes/README.md

 # Workshop 20 - Introduction to Kubernetes

-:heavy_check_mark: Discover the Dev Ops universe
+✔️ Discover the Dev Ops universe

-:heavy_check_mark: Learn about basic Kubernetes concepts
+✔️ Learn about basic Kubernetes concepts

-:heavy_check_mark: Deploy a web application
+✔️ Deploy a web application

 Welcome to this workshop about [Kubernetes](https://kubernetes.io/), the leading container orchestration system!
 In 3 hours time you will learn how to deploy a web application on Kubernetes and grow familiar with multiple Kubernetes concepts.